Beli Muriqi

-Beli Lukaj Muriqi (born 4 December 1999), also known as Beli Muriqi, is a Swiss footballer who plays as a midfielder for Moldovan club Zimbru Chișinău.
+Beli Lukaj Muriqi (born 4 December 1999), also known as Beli Muriqi, is a Swiss former professional footballer who plays as a midfielder.

 Career

 Youth career

 Muriqi started playing football for his hometown club, Aarau and was part of it until 31 August 2017, when he joined the youth academy of Italian Serie A side Lazio.
 His debut with Lazio's youth academy came on 13 January 2018 against Torino after being named in the starting line-up and scored his side's only goal during a 3–1 away defeat.

 Skënderbeu Korçë

 On 31 January 2020, Muriqi joined Kategoria Superiore side Skënderbeu Korçë.
 Twelve days later, he was named as a Skënderbeu Korçë substitute for the first time in 2019–20 Albanian Cup second round against Besa Kavajë.
 In addition to this match, Muriqi was eight times as a substitute, but without the possibility of debut.

 Zimbru Chișinău

 On 7 March 2022, Muriqi joined Moldovan National Division side Zimbru Chișinău and received squad number 20.
 On 3 April 2022, he made his debut in a 0–0 away draw against Dinamo-Auto after being named in the starting line-up.